An Update of one of our 2016 blogs.

-An early start (by my standards) of 7:30, and two hours after leaving Auckland I arrived in the town of Raglan, just in time for a late Sunday breakfast!
+An early start (by my standards) of 7:30, and two hours after leaving Auckland I arrived in the coastal town of Raglan, just in time for a late Sunday breakfast!

-Raglan is a small seaside town on the West Coast of the North Island.
-My first visit was in the early 1970's when I was a skinny surfing kid and many more visits followed, so I'm looking forward to seeing how the town has changed.
+Raglan is a small seaside town on the west coast of the North Island.
+My first visit was in the early 1970's when I was a skinny surfing kid from Auckland and after that first visit, many more were to follow.
+So I'm looking forward to seeing how the town has changed.

 The charming little Tree Church at Ohaupo.
-Perfect for that special wedding.

 The grounds around the Tree Church.